-It came into force in August 2012 and covers three areas: clearing, reporting and risk mitigation.
+Introduced in August 2012, EMIR covers three areas: clearing, reporting and risk mitigation.

 Under EMIR’s clearing provisions, all OTC derivatives trades must be cleared through central counterparties.
 In addition all parties involved in trades must make it known if they are going to approach, exceed or no longer exceed the clearing thresholds defined by EMIR.